How much insurance is enough?

-Total and permanent disability means that you or your partner is so injured or ill that 2 doctors agree that they are not likely or unable to ever work again.
+Total and permanent disability means that you or your partner is so injured or ill that two doctors agree that they are not likely or unable to work again.

 This can sometimes be a fate worse than death – none of the financial contribution, all of the costs.
-Income protection can make a very big difference here and if that cover is part of your plan the amount of disability cover reduces significantly.
+Income protection can make a big difference here, and if that cover is part of your plan, the amount of disability cover reduces significantly.

-Like life insurance we typically want to remove the stress of debt and provide some amount of income replacement.
-Separate from life insurance though we typically have ongoing medical and rehabilitation costs.
-As a general rule we estimate that the cost to restructure a person’s life after permanent disability is $200,000.
-This amount was determined by estimating the cost to refurnish a home with new kitchens and wider doors or indeed to move to a new house.
-Furthermore, this lump sum allows the disabled to engage in personalized rehabilitation for a period of 3-5 years assuming a $20,000 annual cost and a $50,000 budget for equipment and higher cost of living.
-Australia does have a high quality and (comparatively) well-funded disability support programs.
+Like life insurance, we typically want to remove the stress of debt and provide some income replacement.
+Separate from life insurance, though, we usually have ongoing medical and rehabilitation costs.
+As a general rule, we estimate that the price to restructure a person’s life after the permanent disability is $200,000.
+This amount was determined by calculating the cost of refurbishing a home with new kitchens and wider doors or moving to a new house.
+Furthermore, this lump sum allows the disabled to engage in personalized rehabilitation for 3-5 years, assuming a $20,000 annual cost and a $50,000 budget for equipment and a higher cost of living.
+Australia does have high quality and (comparatively) well-funded disability support programs.
 These estimates are designed to augment but not replace government services.
 If you do not have or cannot get income protection, then you should consider adding a multiple of salary calculation to the cover as well since that wage will be lost if you can’t work.

 TRAUMA OR CRITICAL ILLNESS

 Trauma cover is designed to provide you with choices.
 Typically claims for trauma include heart attack, cancer and stroke.
-In fact, these events account for 92% of all claims with some insurers.
+These events account for 92% of all claims with some insurers.

-In this case you are neither dead, disabled or necessarily unable to work.
+In this case, you are neither dead, disabled or necessarily unable to work.
 Trauma has nothing to do with your ability to earn an income and everything to do with the specific illness you have been diagnosed with.
-The amount paid is determined by you and it is paid to you for anything you wish.
+You determine the amount paid, and it is delivered to you for anything you wish.
 You do not need to use it for your home loan or medical expenses.

-Determining the right amount of trauma cover is more about maximizing choice – you could go back to work after one of these conditions, or you could have enough cover to take 2 years off and refocus your life.
-You could keep paying the mortgage or you could make it disappear forever.
+Determining the right amount of trauma cover is more about maximizing choice – you could go back to work after one of these conditions, or you could have enough cover to take two years off and refocus your life.
+You could keep paying the mortgage, or you could make it disappear forever.
 You MAY need to pay for medical costs, or you might be presented with treatment choices overseas that you can pay for.
-All of these things will cost money and trauma allows for these choices.
+All of these things will cost money, and trauma allows for these choices.

-Business overheads cover is designed for small business owners who would have ongoing costs if they could not work.
-An example would be an electrician with a car lease – if they stop work the bank will still need that lease paid.
-The best way to determine the right amount of cover is to refer to the product disclosure statement of an insurance policy and read the “allowable expenses” definition.
+Business overheads insurance is designed for small business owners with ongoing costs if they could not work.
+An example would be an electrician with a car lease – if they stop work, the bank will still need that lease paid.
+The best way to determine the right amount of coverage is to refer to the product disclosure statement of an insurance policy and read the “allowable expenses” definition.
 It will tell you the items on your profit and loss that can be covered.

-It’s important to note 2 things with respect to business expenses and income protection for self-employed persons:
+It’s important to note two things with respect to business expenses and income protection for self-employed persons:

 Determining the right amount of cover can be tricky (even financial advisers’ stuff this up)

-Business expenses is designed for business that would make a loss if the insured person becomes ill.
-It’s not designed for businesses with multiple staff contributing to the company profit.
+Business expenses insurance is designed for a business that would make a loss if the insured person becomes ill.
+It’s not intended for businesses with multiple staff contributing to the company profit.

 MANAGING COSTS AND OPTIONS

-The cost of a policy is closely linked to its likelihood of a payout – you are far, far more likely to become seriously ill than you are to die and for that reason trauma cover is significantly more expensive then death cover.
+The cost of a policy is closely linked to its likelihood of a payout – you are far, far more likely to become seriously ill than you are to die.
+For that reason, trauma cover is significantly more expensive than death cover.

-Remember - what we have covered here is the BASICS - there are many other considerations such as child trauma, policy structure, pricing options and more.
+Remember - what we have covered here is the BASICS - there are many other considerations such as childhood trauma, policy structure, pricing options and more.